 A word on our sponsor

 As our partner for these detailed performance analyses, MSI provided the hardware we needed to test Fortnite on a bunch of different AMD and Nvidia GPUs and laptops—see below for the full details.
+Full details of our test equipment and methodology are detailed in our Performance Analysis 101 article.
 Thanks, MSI!

 The number of settings to tweak is a bit limited, with only six primary settings plus a couple more on/off options for grass and motion blur.
 About half of these only have a small impact, however, with only three options that significantly alter the way the game renders and performs.
 There's also no toggle HUD option for taking nice screenshots—you can turn off some of the HUD elements, but the compass, user name, and timer/players/kills counter always remain visible (at least as far as I could tell).

 None of these are showstoppers, though fans of modding will be disappointed yet again with the lack of support.
 As is often the case these days, modding is currently out as it would potentially make it easier to create cheats/hacks—not that this hasn't happened anyway.
 Perhaps more critically (though Epic hasn't said this directly), mods would likely cut into the profitability of the item store.
 Why buy an outfit from the store if you could just create your own?
 Either way, modding isn't supported, and that's unlikely to change.

 Fine tuning Fortnite settings